 The difficulty of making good creative decisions constrains human productivity.
-My work focuses on how we might make creative decisions in the future, with help from computational systems, improving speed and reliability, through a range of related research foci.
+My work focuses on how we might make creative decisions in the future, with help from computational systems, improving speed and reliability.

 Computationally representing creative decisions in a structured way, enabling computer processing, has been challenging because humans are also usually unsure of the best way to do it.